 The age of the code is one indication of its quality, for advances in the building art tend to make provisions obsolete.
-Doubt is cast upon fully 20 percent of existing codes in this respect, for a recent survey disclosed that 10 percent of such codes are 20 years old or older, while another 10 percent are from 15 to 20 years.
+Doubt is east upon fully 45 percent of existing codes in this respect, for a recent survey disclosed that 27 percent of such codes are over 20 years old, while another 18 percent are from 16 to 20 years.
 Some further investigation is needed before judgment can be rendered on this score, because frequent amendments and supplementary rulings of officials may have brought the code into closer conformity with current practice than the bare figures would indicate.
 However, these amendments have a tendency to clutter up the code and make it increasingly difficult to understand.
 A complete overhauling at intervals of not over 10 years, and preferably at somewhat shorter intervals, is desirable.

 Looking into the code itself, the next test is whether the contents are reasonably clear and explicit and can be readily located.
 This applies not only to the wording of individual sections but to the way in which sections are put together so that they form a logical series of interrelated requirements.
 Experience with ambiguous provisions has led commentators to emphasize this point [16].
 Certainly, if a designer or builder is expected to observe the law, he should be given a fair chance to ascertain what is required.
 It is equally true that the administrative official should have the backing of a document that leaves little or no room for argument.
-Ease of reference implies a complete index and adequate cross-referencing wherever necessary.
+Ease of reference implies a complete index and adequate erossreference wherever necessary.